Senate District 8

 Budget Allocations

-In my first two years as District 8’s California State Senator, my team and I worked diligently to identify and secure over $200 million in state funding for the Sacramento Region and a few key legislative priorities.
+In my first three years as District 8’s California State Senator, my team and I worked diligently to identify and secure over $743 million in state and federal funding for the Sacramento Region and a few key legislative priorities.
 I am proud of the work we’ve done to ensure budget dollars are going out to our communities, and I will continue to fight for our region as long as I am in a position to do so.
-Here are some highlights of the programs these dollars are going towards:
+Below are some highlights of the programs these dollars are going towards:

 - $5 million in statewide, annual on-going funding to allow former California foster youth to attend an in-state college, debt free;